Determining the sales tax treatment of shipping and handling can be complicated. The short answer is: the rules vary by state.

 If you hire a third-party common carrier (like UPS, FedEx, or USPS) to deliver your taxable goods to a customer, and you, the retailer, have a sales tax nexus in the customer’s state:

-- If shipping charges are stated separately: Many states may exempt the common carrier’s shipping charges from sales tax.
+- If shipping charges are stated separately, many states may exempt the common carrier’s shipping charges from sales tax.

-- If you have a nexus in your customer’s state: Regardless of your carrier’s nexus, you, the retailer, are still the one responsible for collecting sales tax from your customers.
+- If you have a nexus in your customer’s state, regardless of your carrier’s nexus, you, the retailer, are still the one responsible for collecting sales tax from your customers.
 Your obligation to collect sales tax on the shipping charges (if taxable in that state) arises from your nexus with the state and the state’s rules regarding shipping.

 Scenario 3: Resale Certificates and Shipping (Typically in Drop-Shipping)

-- Your transaction with your customer: As the retailer, if you have a sales tax nexus in your customer’s state and the goods are taxable, you are responsible for collecting sales tax from your customer on the sales price of the goods.The applied sales tax potentially extends to the shipping charges you impose on your customer, depending on that state’s rules.
-The resale certificate you provided to your supplier does not exempt your customer from sales tax.
+- Your transaction with your customer: If you have sales tax nexus in your customer’s state and the product is taxable, you must collect sales tax on the sale.
+Depending on the state’s rules, the tax may also apply to the shipping fee you charge your customer.
+The resale certificate only applies to your purchase from the supplier, not to the final customer sale.

 When is Sales Tax Applicable on Shipping?